 Roth IRAs allow you to withdraw your contributions without penalty in a number of different circumstances.
 This makes money more accessible if you find you need to withdrawal some before you hit retirement age.

 Increased savings.
 Each type of retirement account has contribution limits that can restrict your overall savings.
-In 2019, the contribution limits for a Roth IRA and a 401(k) are $6,000 ($7,000 if you’re 50 or older) and $19,000, respectively.
+In the 2021 tax year, the contribution limits for a Roth IRA and a 401(k) are $6,000 ($7,000 if you’re 50 or older) and $19,500, respectively.
 If you plan to save more than the limit of either account, then you should consider opening both.
 Choosing just one account would limit your ability to save for retirement in a designated retirement account.

 The Bottom Line